-Content: Magic Bullet #8 will be OPEN THEME - your chance to tell your own original story.
-We are looking for the best stories with emphasis on creating a publication with multiple art styles and storytelling genres.
+Content: Magic Bullet #9 will be WESTERN THEME - your chance to tell your own original western story.
+We are looking for the best stories with emphasis on creating a publication with multiple art styles and storytelling techniques.

 Here are a few restrictions: